Jbleezy/BO2-Reimagined/README.md

 * Tie round if both teams die within 5 seconds of eachother
 * Players start each round with at least 10000 points
 * Enemies remaining audio and text displays when enemy players down instead of when enemy players bleed out
-* Enemies remaining text is removed when new text is displayed
 * Added new audio when enemy players bleed out
 * Players do not get their weapons back on round reset if they bled out
 * Round reset properly restores dual wield weapon left clip ammo, alternative weapon ammo, and equipment